Isangeles/fire/README.md

 ```
 $ go build github.com/isangeles/fire
 ```
-Configure host address and port for server and ID of Flame module to load on startup in `.fire`, for example in Bash:
+Configure host address, port, and ID of Flame module for the hosted game in `.fire`, for example in Bash:
 ```
 $ printf "host:[host]\nport:[port]\nmodule:[module ID]" > .fire
 ```